djeada/Frontend-Notes/notes/02_css.md

 	}
 	```

-1. Element
-	The style is applied to all elements of the provided type.
+1. Element: The style is applied to all elements of the provided type.

 	```css
 	 h1 {